 You’ll receive focused support and guidance from faculty and staff who are committed to helping you succeed – both inside the classroom and in the University community.

 The Learning Communities at Bloomsburg University foster an inclusive environment where students with similar majors, interests, and goals are afforded rich and varied student learning opportunities both in and out of the classroom.
-We offer 14 different learning communities to choose from:

 We’ll help you develop a personalized academic plan.
 Then we’ll turn our attention to helping you grow, develop, and get involved with leadership opportunities to match all your interests - making it both intentional and fun.